mschmidty/bio_notes/r/_posts/2018-08-13-better_way_to_work_with_LSAT.md

 My last post was about working with the r `getlandsat` package to work with landsat data from NASA and the USGS.
 This post will be a brief refinement on that process.

 ## Finding out what dataset you want?
 With this method, your first step is figuring out what tyle you want from the Landsat dataset.
-The convention relies on the (World Reference System 2)[https://landsat.usgs.gov/what-worldwide-reference-system-wrs], for which a grid kml can be found (here)[https://landsat.usgs.gov/pathrow-shapefiles] that you can view in Google Earth.
+The convention relies on the [World Reference System 2](https://landsat.usgs.gov/what-worldwide-reference-system-wrs), for which a grid kml can be found [here](https://landsat.usgs.gov/pathrow-shapefiles) that you can view in Google Earth.

 In my case I needed tile path = 036 and row = 033.